kayasax/DiagnostIQ/session_starter.md

 # 🧠 AI Session Starter: Project Memory
-This file serves as the persistent memory for # 🧠 AI Session Starter: Project Memory This file serves as the persistent memory for the DiagnosticIQ project across sessions in this workspace.
+- ✅ **NEW**: Advanced extraction from internal documentation with robust categorizationhis file serves as the persistent memory for # 🧠 AI Session Starter: Project Memory
+This file serves as the persistent memory for the DiagnosticIQ project across sessions in this workspace.
 It should be updated regularly to reflect the current state, goals, and progress of the project.

 ---